danmbox/briss2/README-briss2.txt

 This is a fork of http://briss.sourceforge.net/ that adds some features missing from the original and fixes some bugs.

+Download:

+git clone git://github.com/danmbox/briss2.git

 Build with:

 mvn package assembly:single